 - Streamlined support.
 Simplify talent support with a partner that manages onboarding, payroll, benefits, and compliance on your behalf.

-Still, companies must carefully vet and choose their global PEO partner wisely to ensure reliability, transparency, and success.
+Still, companies must carefully vet and choose their international PEO comany wisely to ensure reliability, transparency, and success.

-Global PEO providers benefit organizations of all sizes and sectors.
-They’re particularly valuable to companies that want to do the following:
+International professional employer organizations benefit businesses of all sizes and sectors.
+They’re particularly valuable to businesses that want to do the following:

-A global PEO provider makes it easy for companies to set up or leave international markets.
-Partnering with a global PEO provider is a smart choice for companies that:
+An international PEO makes it easy for companies to set up or leave international markets.
+Partnering with an international PEO is a smart choice for companies that:

 - Are unsure how long they plan to be in a market.
 Through an international PEO, companies can compliantly test new markets without building legal entities—making market entry and exit seamless.
 An international PEO hires local talent on your behalf and helps you quickly reach new international customers.